 As pressure increases, the negative volume change of the reaction pushes such equilibria to the right, such that in Earth-like mantle (Mg# ~ 90) garnet can accommodate over 25% iron as Fe3+ at 14 GPa (Rohrbach et al., 2007; 2011).
 On Mars, iron contents are much higher than on Earth (Mg# ~ 75; Wanke and Dreibus, 1994), and the mantle is believed to contain markedly more sulphur (2000 wt ppm; Tuff et al., 2013).
 As a result, autoredox is likely to be at least as important on Mars as on Earth.
 Such reactions have two implications for the InSight Mission:

+For lists like this have the first few words as the key thing, so people can see at a glance. eg for the first one, 'Seismic velocity and bulk density will be effected by changes in phase composition, which will effect seismic travel times measured by insight.'

 Changes in phase compositions and proportions will affect bulk density and seismic velocity.